CyberSyntax/org-queue/README.md

 - **Outstanding Task Tracking**:
   Effortlessly monitor overdue tasks and navigate through tasks due today or in the near future.

-- **Queue-Based Navigation**:
+- **Queue-Based Navigation with Adjustable Anki Integration**:
   Work sequentially through a prioritized task queue, maintaining focus on one task at a time.
+Adjust the frequency of Anki launches relative to tasks displayed, integrating spaced repetition into your workflow at your preferred pace.

 ---